A Nightlife Industry Stuck in Purgatory Seeks Survival Tactics

 On an average midnight outside Up&Down on Manhattan’s 18th Street, crowds of hundreds of clubgoers in shiny dresses and expensive sneakers would throng five-deep outside the velvet ropes, elbowing each other to get to the dim, hedonistic cavern within.
 Inside, they would find tables spilling over with oversized magnums of champagne and rowdy revelers, thumping music and shoulder-to-shoulder crowds.
 They might spot Drake hidden in a booth, or Leonardo DiCaprio, or Naomi Campbell.
-The sparkle, the sweat, the crush of flesh: as nightlife shutdowns drag into their fourth month in some U.S. cities, these hallmarks of a big night our are relics of a pre-pandemic U.S., before “social distancing” ruled and physical contact became a health concern.
+The sparkle, the sweat, the crush of flesh: as nightlife shutdowns drag into their fourth month in some U.S. cities, these hallmarks of a big night out are relics of a pre-pandemic U.S., before “social distancing” ruled and physical contact became a health concern.

-For Richie Akiva, the man behind Up&Down and a lucrative portfolio of similarly glitzy clubs around the world, this was also an entire way of life.
-He spent almost every night of the last 20 years out partying.
-In mid-March, that came to an instant halt as Akiva, like every other non-essential business owner, temporarily shut down his clubs.
-They’ve sat vacant ever since, dance floors gathering dust, with his staff on unemployment.
+Richie Akiva, the man behind Up&Down and a lucrative portfolio of similarly glitzy clubs and restaurants around the world, spent almost every night of the last 20 years out partying.
+In mid-March, that came to an instant halt as Akiva, like every other non-essential business owner, temporarily shut down operations.
+His clubs have sat vacant ever since, dance floors gathering dust, while his staff on unemployment.
+Up&Down is now scheduled for permanent closure, a representative from Akiva’s team confirmed to TIME.

 “I miss people’s smiles.
 I miss being there for a twenty-first birthday.
 I miss giving people that outlet—being free, letting go of their everyday problems,” Akiva told TIME in May, when he was starting to make tough decisions about his business’s future.
-Akiva has been a nightlife mainstay since he was a 90s scene teen promoting parties and hosting guests like Jay-Z .
-But the pandemic, more than the 2001 Sept.
-11 attacks and the 2008 economic recession, seems to have shaken him—and his cohort in the nightlife business.
+Akiva has been a nightlife mainstay since he was a 1990s scene teen promoting parties and hosting guests like Jay-Z .
+But the pandemic, more than the 9/11 attacks or the 2008 economic recession, seems to have shaken him—and his cohort in the nightlife business.

-“It’s going to be a long, tough road to get back,” he said.
-He’s not alone in his concerns.
-Even as other industries reopen with health precautions, nightlife remains uniquely vulnerable to the long-term effects of both the economic and social shifts COVID-19 has wrought.
 Estimates put the bar and nightclub industry at over $25 billion in annual revenue in the U.S. for 2020, while the concert business was predicted to reach about $35 billion this year.
-But none of these venues can open at their normal capacity.
-None know when that might be possible.
-And no one, they know, is clamoring to hang out at an empty or partially-empty club.
-Instead leaders like Akiva are looking to ways to simply stay afloat while stuck in shutdown purgatory.

-“As a business, you almost don’t want to open,” Akiva cautioned.
-“There is no business.
-There’s not going to be any tourism, any travel.
-With the rent and the expenses that it takes to run these places how they used to be run, it’s very hard to sustain yourself when there’s none of that.”

-By July, any hope for a return to normal had been squashed, with fuzzy reopening timelines extending into the fall in many cities and nightlife centers.
+But nightlife remains uniquely vulnerable to the long-term effects of both the economic and social shifts COVID-19 has wrought.
+At this point, any hope for a return to normal had been squashed, with fuzzy reopening timelines extending into the fall in many cities and nightlife centers.
 And even as businesses began opening in fits and starts across the country—and around the world—the nightlife industry in the U.S. remains shuttered.
-(Indoor nightlife isn’t even listed at all on the extended roadmap of New York’s phased reopening plan, and reopened clubs in places including South Korea have been linked to viral spread, while illicit international raves are meeting resistance.)
+Indoor nightlife isn’t even listed at all on the extended roadmap of New York’s phased reopening plan, and reopened clubs in places including South Korea have been linked to viral spread, while illicit international raves are meeting resistance.

+New Yorkers can find underground parties in Manhattan basements with a little bit of hunting, and in Los Angeles, some people have skirted the rules at hotels that are accepting guests, congregating at rooftop bars.
+Private house parties already abound.
+But these options remain solidly in opposition to health guidance, potentially causing outbreaks.
+For nightlife businesses and venues looking for above-board solutions to their shutdown woes, there’s really no safe solution as long as the virus is still spreading.
+Science cautions that reopening at regular capacity will only be safe once a vaccine has been distributed, based on new concerns about airborne infection in indoor spaces.
+No one knows when that might be possible.
+And industry leaders like Akiva know that no one is clamoring to hang out at an empty or partially-empty club.

 Related Stories